 Detoxification is the first step to a more complex process meant to keep a patient from resuming the habit of drug use.
 A successful recovery is dependent on taking care of your mental state.
 In addition, support groups and therapy sessions are also essential in achieving a substance-free life.

-In fact, it has been documented and researched that Cognitive Behavioral Therapy (CBT) can curb the negative behaviors by recognizing and avoiding triggers that would otherwise cause you to relapse.
+It has been documented and researched that Cognitive Behavioral Therapy (CBT) can curb negative behaviors by recognizing and avoiding triggers that would otherwise cause you to relapse.

 To reiterate, this process may be hard, but it will be more than worth it once you’re able to think clearly, get your life back on track, and move forward towards achieving your goals and dreams.